 Outline Defined Career Paths

 One of the misconceptions of the industry is that employees in this industry are underpaid and there’s limited room for career growth.
 But today’s top job seekers aren’t simply looking for an exchange of time for money.
 Rather, they demand a clearly defined career path and opportunities for long-term growth.
 Your career site is a great place for you to change the perception of a home health care career by outlining specific career paths.
 Your team might offer career progression from homemakers to personal care homemaker to home health aides.
 Or on the administrative side, the career path might range from administrative assistant to office manager.
 Highlight all possible paths on your career site to encourage top talent to apply and help them understand the long-term career growth potential on your team.

 Once you have outlined career paths, provide employees with the tools they need to move up the ladder with continuous training.
 Some agencies already have defined training programs in place.
 For example, employees at Senior Helpers have the opportunity to participate in the Senior Helpers University program, where employees can take courses to learn how to be better caregivers and, as a result, can increase their salary based on certification level.
 And BrightStar Care offers bootcamps for high-level roles like brand manager and director of nursing.
 BrightStar Care also hosts two annual conferences, one of which is geared toward franchise owners and the other focused on individual location staff.
 The conferences help employees connect with one another and learn the latest industry best practices.

 Offer Flexible Scheduling

 As the demand for home health care continues to grow and the unemployment rate remains steady, businesses across the industry will face ongoing challenges with securing top talent.
-By changing the perception of home health care careers, your team can attract quality candidates, and as a result, increase productivity and profitability at your business.
+By changing the perception of careers in this industry, your team can attract quality candidates, and as a result, increase productivity and profitability at your business.
 For more tips on building your best team, read our resource, “The Home Health Care Hiring Guide.”